Skip to main content

 This requires the front-end application to have its own header directive, the CSP frame-ancestors directive.
 Setting this directive up depends on how your website is built.
 For instance, setting this up in Next.js requires a middleware configuration (see Next.js docs).

 Once the preview system is set up, you need to adapt your data fetching logic to handle draft content appropriately.
-This involves:
+This involves the following steps:

 1. Create or adapt your data fetching utility to check if draft mode is enabled